hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Types.md

 Transactions with type `ACCESS_LIST` are transactions introduced in [EIP-2930](https://eips.ethereum.org/EIPS/eip-2930).
-They contain an `accessList` parameter, which specifies an array of addresses and storage keys that the transaction plans to access (an *access list*).
+They contain, along with the legacy parameters, an `accessList` parameter, which specifies an array of addresses and storage keys that the transaction plans to access (an *access list*).
 `ACCESS_LIST` transactions must specify an access list, and they are not compatible with [EIP-1559 fee market changes](#eip1559-transactions).